 Set a daily spending max, pace yourself, and stick to your budget.

 20. Travel Midweek

 You can save tons of money by traveling to Vegas midweek, versus fighting the weekend crowds.
-Many of the big hotels like Flamingo, The Link, and Circus Circus offer specials starting at $22/night.
+Many of the big hotels like Flamingo, The Link, and Circus Circus offer specials starting at $29/night (don’t forget about resort fees though).
 You can use all that money you saved on going out to a nice meal or trying your luck at the slots.